Tribute of the Three Cows: The arbitration of Ansó

-The town of Ansó examined the causes of the dispute, and on 16 October 1375 issued an arbitration that is still standing.
-In the preamble, the arbitration states that the mayor of Ansó, Sancho García, and five more residents of Ansó have heard the arguments of the representatives of Roncal and Barétous with the respective permission of the king of Navarre, Charles IV, and the viscount Béarn, Gaston Fébus.
+The town of Ansó examined the causes of the dispute and on 16 October 1375, issued an arbitration that stands to this day.
+In the preamble, the arbitration states that the mayor of Ansó, Sancho García and five other residents of Ansó have heard the arguments of the representatives of Roncal and Barétous with the respective permission of the king of Navarre, Charles IV, and the viscount Béarn, Gaston Fébus.
 The residents of the valley of Soule are also mentioned as arbiters in the dispute.

-The arbitration details the work carried by the mayor of Ansó and the rest of arbiters to settle the dispute.
-They examined witnesses and relevant documents, and travelled to the disputed border, where they settled the border between Roncal and Bératous on the so-called rock of Saint Martin, between Isaba and Aramits.
+The arbitration details the work done by the mayor of Ansó and the rest of the arbiters to settle the dispute.
+They examined witnesses and relevant documents, and travelled to the disputed border, where they settled the border between Roncal and Barétous on the so-called rock of Saint Martin, between Isaba and Aramits.
 Water sources were listed, and a detailed division of the usage of the latter by the flocks from Arette was established.
-It establishes that the high pastures and water sources lie in Navarrese territory, but the Bératous were granted right of gracing from 10 July to 8 September, and the people of Roncal thereafter until Christmas.
+It establishes that the high pastures and water sources lie in Navarrese territory, but the Barétous were granted right of grazing from 10 July to 8 September, and the people of Roncal thereafter until Christmas.

 Harsh fines were established for any transgression, involving seizure of lands and cattle, and a 300 sous fine for anyone that called to arms.
-The arbitration then establishes that perhaps in compensation for the deaths and harm caused by Beratous on Roncal, or perhaps for the usage of the water sources, each year Barétous must pay three cows to the people of Isaba, Uztarroz, Garde, and Urzainqui.
+The arbitration then establishes that perhaps in compensation for the deaths and harm caused by Barétous against Roncal, or perhaps for the usage of the water sources, each year Barétous must pay three cows to the people of Isaba, Uztarroz, Garde, and Urzainqui.
 Thus the tribute of the three cows was established.
-Scholars tend to agree that although seemingly starting as compensation over the conflict, the tribute quickly evolved into a payment in kind for the Barétous to be allowed the use of grazing grounds and water sources in Roncalese territory; it also contributed to strengthen the bonds between the two valleys, and to keeping the peace amongst shepherds and cattle ranchers on either side of the Pyrenees.
+Scholars tend to agree that although seemingly starting as compensation over the conflict, the tribute quickly evolved into a payment in kind for the Barétous to be allowed the use of grazing grounds and water sources in Roncalese territory; it also contributed to strengthening the bonds between the two valleys, and to keeping the peace amongst shepherds and cattle ranchers on either side of the Pyrenees.
 Although in origin it might have been an onerous tribute, by the 16th century the payment of three cows in exchange for access to the water sources in Larra and Aranz was regarded as highly advantageous to the people of Barétous.

 The arbitration has thereafter been ratified numerous times, including in the Peace of the Pyrenees and in the Treaty of Bayonne of 1856 between Spain and France, which settled the current border between France and Spain.